ImMnan/Helix_alm/README.md

 In case the help option does not work, try downloading brave-browser into the linux machine or replace the relevent browser name in the source code.

 Once the servers are turned off, you will need to restart the program in order for the servers to get back online.

+This line of code has been changed using fedora, to test the git repo.